Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 - WiFi card: A 802.11a/b/g/n, 300 Mbps Intel 5100
 - A damned modem port

-Of course, the x200 did not came to our hands with all this junkware, by the time it came into our possesion it had 4GB of RAM and a shoddy SSD (those that are basically a USB pen drive inside).
+Of course, the x200 did not come to our hands with all this junkware, by the time it came into our possession it had 4GB of RAM and a shoddy SSD (those that are basically a USB pen drive inside).

 # The Plan (?)